cyberbotics/webots/docs/discord/technical-questions.md

 `@Olivier Michel` : I understand.
 I didn’t realise it was the case until I was debugging a physics plugin and had my forces in the wrong field.

 ##### Olivier Michel [cyberbotics] 04/16/2020 05:30:11
-The Y axis pointing to the sky is a standard in VRML97 from which Webots inherited.
+The y-axis pointing to the sky is a standard in VRML97 from which Webots inherited.
 I know RViz and other software more often use Z as the vertical axis.
 We are considering changing this into Webots, but that will take quite some time.

 ##### nap 04/15/2020 23:07:53
 `@David Mansolino` : I did it.
 It looks crap but it works.
 I ended up using a Physics Plugin, but had to resort to dBodyGetRotation and dBodySetRotation because I couldn't get dBodyAddRelTorque and dBodyAddRelForce to work for some reason.